gmac/gemoji-parser/README.md

 Emoji.create('bill_clinton')
 EmojiParser.emoticons['=:o]'] = :bill_clinton

+# IMPORTANT:
-# IMPORTANT: rehash once after adding new symbols to Emoji core, or to the EmojiParser:
+# Rehash once after adding new symbols to Emoji core, or to the EmojiParser:
 EmojiParser.rehash!
 ```

 ## Shoutout

 Thanks to the GitHub team for the [Gemoji](https://github.com/github/gemoji) gem, and my esteemed colleague Michael Lovitt for the fantastic [Rubular](http://rubular.com/) regex tool.

+🙈 🙊 🙉